Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/Storage/openshift-storage.md

 | **`ocs-storagecluster-ceph-fs`** | RWO/RWX | CephFS (shared filesystem) | Replicated across the Ceph storage cluster | High (SSD) | Shared/multi-pod access to the same volume (e.g. shared config or upload directories) |
 | **`ocs-storagecluster-ceph-non-resilient-rdb`** | RWO | Ceph RBD (block) | No cross-site replication — data lives in a single datacenter only | High (SSD) | Ephemeral, replaceable, or non-critical data that doesn't need full resiliency (e.g. caches, scratch space, easily reproducible data) |
 | **`nfs-hdd-rwx`** | RWX | External NFS (Isilon) | Handled by the external Isilon appliance | Lower (HDD) | Bulk/archival shared file storage where high performance isn't required |

-In addition to the above, Object Bucket Claims (OBCs) are available via `ocs-storagecluster-ceph-rgw` and `openshift-storage.noobaa.io` for object storage use cases.

 **Recommendation:** Use `ceph-storagecluster-ceph-rbd` for most workloads unless a specific access mode (RWX), resiliency, or cost/performance trade-off calls for one of the other classes.